 Course code X100

 What is special about this course?

-This programme is offered at eight of our partner colleges who work in partnership with their local authority.
+This course is offered at eight of our UHI campuses who work in partnership with their local authority.
 You will be required to have a home or term-time address in the local authority area of your chosen campus.
-Graduates of the course will hold provisional registration as a primary teacher with the General Teaching Council for Scotland.
+It is also offered in partnership with the Scottish Borders council for applicants based in the Borders, who become registered through UHI Moray.

-You will benefit from studying in small, locally-based groups while collaborating remotely with other student teachers and tutors across the university’s network of colleges.
+You will benefit from studying in small, locally based groups while collaborating remotely with other student teachers and tutors across the university’s network of centres.
 The programme overlaps significantly with the PGDE Secondary to offer a cross-sector perspective.